alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 pip install notifications-python-client
 ```

-The client supports both Python 3.x and 2.7.
-Refer to the [client change log](https://github.com/alphagov/notifications-python-client/blob/master/CHANGELOG.md) for the version number and the latest updates.
+Refer to the [client change log](https://github.com/alphagov/notifications-python-client/blob/master/CHANGELOG.md) for the client version number and the latest updates.

 ## Create a new instance of the client